Data Analyst vs Data Scientist: What's the difference?

 • Impact: Both play crucial roles in driving data-driven decision-making and creating value for organizations.

-Education Required as a Data Analyst
+Education for Data Analyst

-Education Required as a Data Scientist
+Education for Data Scientist

 Skill Comparison: Data Analyst vs. Data Scientist